Prince Rupert’s new trollies ring bell of interest to transport tourists into history - Prince Rupert Northern View

 “New new audio equipment was added as well to make sure there’s good quality microphones so the tour can be delivered properly. we took out anything that was faded in and old looking and just put in some nice new looking touches to make them look shiny.”

 He plans to expand the tours with the trollies available for special events and private functions and said there has already been inquiries about wedding transportation.
-Also in the works for later in the summer is the design and scripting of a second tour delving deeper into the darker side of Prince Rupert’s history titled “Brothels, Bootleggers and Blood.”
+Also in the works for later in the summer is the design and scripting of a second tour delving deeper into the darker side of Prince Rupert’s history.

-Warburton said the tour will give locals a different understanding of the town and will show visitor why Prince Rupert is loved so much.

 “We just really want this to help develop Prince Rupert as a destination for tourists because I think there is so much to offer here.
 It’s a special place.
 When you come back to Prince Rupert, you choose to be here, so you just look at it in a totally different light.”